 When traversing the intricate network of tunnels crisscrossing Spain’s landscape, there are hidden hazards that demand our attention.
-To ensure a safe journey, it’s crucial to familiarise oneself with these essential tips for driving through tunnels.
+To ensure a safe journey, it’s crucial to familiarise yourself with these essential tips for driving through tunnels.

 Despite recent improvements in tunnel safety, which include emergency enclosures equipped with SOS posts, fire detection systems, and evacuation protocols, tunnels remain points of heightened caution for drivers.
 Therefore, vigilance is of the essence.
 The DGT have put together a list of tips to help you stay safe while driving in Spain.